cronkitedata/dj/docs/_pages/syllabus.md

 There are no requried texts for this class.
 Most of the course materials are linked on this site.
 A full site of resources is at <https://cronkitedata.github.io/cronkite-docs>

 You should use your official ASU email for all work in this class, and check it regularly.
-Other materials include:

-* An ASU Slack account, which is automatically created for you in the course.
-This will be our primary method of communication.
+You will also need to use your ASU Slack account as our our primary method of communication -- it's linked off of your MY ASU home page.

 You are not required to have your own computer or laptop - all of the software used in our course is available in the lab or online for free.
-The software is:
+If you prefer to use your own equipment, you'll need:

 * A free copy of Microsoft Excel available in myapps.asu.edu (not Google Sheets and not Outlook 365 online)
 * R and RStudio, both free community versions.
 There are instructions on our web site on how to install when we get there.
 Another option is RStudio.Cloud, a free online version that works just the same way.
 * OpenRefine.
 This will have limited availability in Cronkite but is free to download and use.
-*

 #### Recommended

 * A $25 Student membership in [Investigative Reporters and Editors](http://ire.org/join).
 This will help with tip sheets and a story archive including questionnaires filled out by the reporters.
 You will get to keep this rate for two years after you graduate.
 Many of the optional readings and tip sheets will require logging into your account.